If you want to become a Rhode Island Notary Public, take the following steps:

 What should I do if I move or change my name?

 If you change your address or name, you must notify the Secretary of State within 10 days of the change by completing a Notary Public Information Update form.
-To ensure you receive your renewal application on time, mail the completed form to the SOS at least two months before your commission expires.
+To ensure you receive your renewal notice on time, mail the completed form to the SOS at least two months before your commission expires.

 For name changes, you must get your form notarized before sending it to the SOS.
 The Secretary will send you a revised commission with your new name.
 There is no fee to change your address or name.